Limb Lengthening Surgery | FAQ

 Q: – When should I have the nails removed?

-A: – Nails should be removed in 6-12 months after the lengthening when bone consolidation is completed according to radiological examination.
+A: – Intramedullary nails should be removed in 6-12 months after the lengthening when bone consolidation is completed according to radiological examination.

-Q: – What is the cost for nail removal?
+Q: – What is the cost for an intramedullary nail removal?

-A: – Nail removal costs $ 1500 for each implant.
+A: – An intramedullary nail removal costs $ 1500 for each implant.
 The price covers all medical expenses and 3 days in hospital after surgery.